 But how far can I take my creativity when I localise the content?
-The boundaries of the transcreation act are set by the correct meaning of the original phrase, also known as source text.
+The boundaries of the transcreation act are set by the correct meaning of the original phrase, also known as the source text.

 Localization is a service that helps businesses adapt their products and content for a new audience.
 There are two types of localization and they accompany each other, pretty much like two bicycles in the desert:

-- Product localization: This service helps you adapt a product to a new market, like the McSpicy™ Paneer burger from McDonalds created for the Indian market.
+- Product localization: This service helps you adapt a product to a new market, like the McSpicy™ Paneer burger from McDonald’s created for the Indian market.
 All vegetarians, thumbs up!

 - Content localization: This service helps you adapt your marketing message for a new audience in your target market.
-For example, if you sell a lightly condimented paneer burger in India, don’t market it as a burning hot treat, filled with chillies.
+For example, if you sell a lightly spiced paneer burger in India, don’t market it as a burning hot treat, filled with chillies.
 Unless you really want to disappoint your customers.

 Marketing content is all the content you produce for your business, such as written content or text, and visual content or images, graphics, videos.

-If you want to speed things up, you need a good localization strategy.
+In order to speed things up, you need a good localization strategy.